joost-de-vries/sbt-typescript/README.md

  - `rootDir`.

 ##status
 The plugin is young.
-Currently it is mostly tested against `EngineType.Node`.
+Currently it is mostly tested against `EngineType.Node` and Angular2 applications with npm style dependencies.
+The release 0.2.2 uses Typescript 1.8.2.
+If you want to try out Typescript 1.8.7 with your application you can use 0.2.3-SNAPSHOT.
 There are some other features I'm planning to implement.

 ##history